ASF

 a bolus dose still entering only the central compartment and the assay still sampling it alone.

 The linearisation is a direct Jacobian computation.
 Differentiating [eq:qsp-k3-x1] and evaluating at , reduces at to ; everywhere; reduces at to . [eq:qsp-k3-x2] is already linear, contributing the row unchanged by linearisation.
 Differentiating [eq:qsp-k3-x3], reduces at to , and reduces at to ; every entry of [eq:qsp-k3-matrices] is accounted for.
-In Section 15's language, the term , appearing with coefficient in [eq:qsp-k3-x1] and in [eq:qsp-k3-x3], is exactly an order-2 rate tensor contribution, coupling two reactant indices rather than one; it is precisely this term that a linearisation, by construction, discards: carries only the order-1 part of the true dynamics, valid near and nowhere claimed to hold far from it.
+In Section III.1's language, the term , appearing with coefficient in [eq:qsp-k3-x1] and in [eq:qsp-k3-x3], is exactly an order-2 rate tensor contribution, coupling two reactant indices rather than one; it is precisely this term that a linearisation, by construction, discards: carries only the order-1 part of the true dynamics, valid near and nowhere claimed to hold far from it.

 's off-diagonal entries, (and two structural zeros), are all nonnegative: is Metzler ([metzler]).
 Its column sums are , , and , exactly as claimed.
 This is not a coincidence to be checked numerically so much as a prediction to be confirmed: every exchange between and contributes once with each sign to the first two columns, and every binding/unbinding step between and contributes once with each sign to the first and third, so both cancel exactly in the column sums, column 1 collapsing to and column 3 to .
 Only the two true eliminations, drug clearance and complex internalisation , remove mass from the system at all; mass conservation forces the column sums to equal independently of the specific values of , and the computed matrix confirms exactly this.